The Climate Law -

 Many may ask what exactly are carbon credits?
 Tokenized carbon credits can be used to enable carbon offsets by tokenizing a specific amount of CO2 for an individual asset, such as a tract of forest land.
 Typically, when someone buys a carbon offset, the money goes to pay for a reduction in greenhouse gases.

 Our chance to protect threatened forests and the consequences of climate change is now in our hands and one of the most cost-effective actions.
-Companies like ProspecTree contribute to radically addressing climate change.
+At ProspecTree we contribute to radically addressing climate change making it possible with the T4P NFT.